Shanghai in One Day (Itinerary for Daytime Layovers in Shanghai)

 Once you’ve got off the ferry, you’ll want to head toward the next stop of the Shanghai TV tower.
 It’s just a short, 20-minute walk, but you’ll feel like you’re walking in the shadows of giants between the many skyscrapers.
 Take a slow stroll through this part of the city and admire the impressive architecture and engineering of the buildings.

 For instance, the Shanghai Tower is the second-tallest building in the world – 632 metres!
-And, it’s home to the world’s highest observation at a vertigo-inducing 552 metres up.
+And, it’s home to the world’s highest observation deck at a vertigo-inducing 552 metres up.
 But, if that wasn’t making your stomach go enough, the Shanghai Tower also has the world’s second-fastest lifts.
 They reach speeds of 46 mph, which translates to over 20 metres per second!
 Not for the faint-hearted!

 While the Shanghai World Financial Center is figuratively and literally overshadowed by the Shanghai Tower, it is still the world’s 12th highest-building!
 Affectionately known as the ‘bottle opener’, for obvious reasons, this tower has a bar on the 92nd floor with spectacular views.
-If only you had more time during your layover in Shanghai!
+If only you had more time during your daytime layover in Shanghai!

 Shanghai Oriental Pearl TV Tower